buckhx/gobert/README.md

 The model package is an experimental package to work with models exported.
 Requires tensorflow.

+There are two main external components that are required to leverage the model package.
+Utilities to interop with these are supplied with in this repo.

+* Tensflow C Lib
+* TF Model exported with the SavedModel API

-### Python
+### Export

-The python dir includes utilities to export BERT models that can be exposed to the GO runtime.
+The export dir includes utilities to export BERT models that can be exposed to the GO runtime.
 There is a loose coupling with the model package and exported models interop with the model package.
+The suggested way to run exports is through a container with a host mounted volume.

+The models exported using this package interop with tensorflow/serving

 # TODOs